gijsvdbeuken/Portfolio-S3/README.md

 ## Portfolio Structure <a name="heading-portfolio-structure"></a>

-This portfolio encompasses all repositories, as they are linked to the current repositroy in which we are in right now.
-Below, you will discover an overview detailing the organization and structure of these repositories.
+This portfolio comprises all relevant repositories associated with the third semester.
+Below, you will find an overview that provides insight into the organization and structure of these repositories.

 ```
 Portfolio-S3